-- 1. An unintentional consequence of DNV or private activities (water main flushing, hydrant flow testing, construction activities or pipe breaks).
-Planned and unexpected work is performed in a manner that limits the impact on water quality, however, sometimes it is unavoidable. - 2.
+- An unintentional consequence of DNV or private activities (water main flushing, hydrant flow testing, construction activities or pipe breaks).
+Planned and unexpected work is performed in a manner that limits the impact on water quality, however, sometimes it occurs. - 2.
 Spontaneous degradation of cast iron pipe.
-Cast iron pipe naturally breaks down and can release corrosion product that can, in sufficient concentration, make water appear reddish brown or 'dirty'.
+Cast iron pipe naturally breaks down and can release corrosion product that can, in sufficient concentration, make water appear discolored, typically orange or brown in color.

-In 2017 a total of 117 unscheduled samples were collected and analysed.
+In 2018 a total of 103 unscheduled samples were collected and analysed.